techtim/tvl.gatsby/src/pages/soft/ledMapper.md

 Project is in active development, currently in progress:

-- Autonomous Raspberry Pi version that loads saved to usb-flash project and plays it as you configured on computer
+- Autonomous Raspberry Pi version that loads a project from usb-flash and plays it as was configured on a computer
 - Raspberry Pi shield to raise controll signal voltage, add second DATA+CLOCK output and physical control with rotary encoder
 - Nice durable case for comfort installation
 - Art-Net protocol support

 ### Downloads

-Here you can download executables for Mac and PC and get image for Raspberry Pi to write it flash/sd card using Etcher for example:
+Here you can download executables for Mac and PC and get image for Raspberry Pi to write it flash/sd card using [Etcher](https://etcher.io/):

 |                        OSX                        |                        WIN                        |                         RPI image                         |
 | :-----------------------------------------------: | :-----------------------------------------------: | :-------------------------------------------------------: |